seba--/incremental/typecheck/README.md

 ## Artifact Contents

-We list the folders and files which are most relevant for artifact evaluation:
+We list the folders and files which are relevant for artifact evaluation:

 * `./incremental.sh`: Invokes the incremental performance test suite (sec.
 6 in the paper).
 * `./nonincremental.sh`: Invokes the nonincremental performance test suite (sec.
 6 in the paper)